n8peace/Banana-Clock/docs/rate-limits.md

-# DayStart Rate Limits Documentation
+# Banana Clock Rate Limits Documentation

 ## 📊 Overview

-This document tracks all rate limits for external APIs, Supabase services, and edge functions used in the DayStart application. **You're on the Supabase Pro plan.**
+This document tracks all rate limits for external APIs, Supabase services, and edge functions used in the Banana Clock application. **You're on the Supabase Pro plan.**

 ## 🔑 External APIs